 School social workers shall demonstrate self awareness, knowledge, and practice skills consistent with the NASW Standards for Cultural Competence in Social Work Practice.
 School social workers shall continue to develop specialized knowledge and understanding about client groups they serve and culturally appropriate resources.
 This understanding shall be applied in a manner that results in a positive school climate that respects and values differences.
-School social workers shall use evidence-informed practices, skills, and techniques that reflect the worker's understanding of the role of culture celebrates the cultures of the population within the school.
-Strengths: Area(s) for Growth: STANDARD TEN: Interdisciplinary Leadership and Collaboration School social workers shall provide leadership in developing a positive school climate and work collaboratively with school administration, school personnel, family members, and community professionals as appropriate to increase accessibility and effectiveness of services.
-Interpretation School social workers shall serve as leaders and consultants in promoting positive school climate.
+School social workers shall use evidenceinformed practices, skills, and techniques that reflect the worker's understanding of the role of culture in the helping process.
+School social workers shall recognize barriers to academic progress relating to cultural issues within the local education agency, while supporting an environment that honors and celebrates the cultures of the population within the school.

+STANDARD TEN: Interdisciplinary Leadership and Collaboration

+School social workers shall provide leadership in developing a positive school climate and work collaboratively with school administration, school personnel, family members, and community professionals as appropriate to increase accessibility and effectiveness of services.

+School social workers shall serve as leaders and consultants in promoting positive school climate.
 School social workers shall also serve as leaders and consultants to facilitate an understanding of factors in the home, school and community that affect students' educational experiences.
 School social workers shall provide training and engage parents, school personnel, other professionals and community members in the removal of barriers to learning.
-School social workers shall also provide leadership and collaboration in the implementation of comprehensive school-based and school-linked programs that promote student well-being and positive academic outcomes. student wen-being and positive academic outcomes.
-Strengths: Area(s) for Growth: Area(s) for Growth.
+School social workers shall also provide leadership and collaboration in the implementation of comprehensive school-based and school-linked programs that promote student well-being and positive academic outcomes.